 - (i) The accident leaves you disabled; and

 - (ii) You were employed at the time of the accident or within the six months prior to the accident.

 As an accident victim covered by Section B, you can claim income loss benefits for:

 - Up to two years if you are not able to return to your prior job; and

 - After two years if you are not able to return to any job for which you are suited based on your education, training, and previous work experience.

 Section B covers up to 80 percent of your “net income loss” as a result of the accident.
 This means that you are entitled to receive 80 percent of your take-home pay after deducting CPP, employment insurance, union dues, and any other amounts typically subtracted from your paycheque.
 However, like medical and rehabilitation benefits, loss-of-income benefits are capped under Section B as well.
 The maximum income loss payment under Section B is $250 per week.

-The lawyers at McKiggan Hebert Lawyers have decades of experience helping clients recover maximum compensation for car accidents in Nova Scotia.
+The lawyer at McKiggan Hebert have decades of experience helping clients recover maximum compensation for car accidents in Nova Scotia.
 Before you contact your insurance company, it is critically important that you consult with an experienced accident lawyer about your claim.
-For a free, no-obligation consultation, please call (902) 423-2050 or contact us online today.
+For a free, no-obligation consultation, please call (877) 423-2050 or contact us online today.